+ Ryan Lott (of Son Lux) teaches how to build custom virtual instruments for sound design and scoring in Designing Sample-Based Instruments.

 - Add a compressor and hard limiter on the master volume fader to allow the waveform amplitude to be increased as much as possible without clipping.

 Let’s talk about how to do these things below.
 But first, we absolutely must remind you that if you’re seeking to learn how to mix either your music or that of your artist clients, you can learn everything there is to know with Soundfly’s in-depth online courses, Modern Mix Techniques and Advanced Mix Techniques.
-Take either with the help of a Soundfly mentor, or do them on your own with the Soundfly subscription.

 Step 1: Psychoacoustic EQ